 A Master's qualification typically comprises 180 credits, a PGDip 120 credits, a PGCert 60 credits, and an MFA 300 credits.
 Taught tuition fees will remain the same for each year of study provided the course is completed in the normal timeframe (no repeat years or breaks in study).
 Research tuition fees may increase each academic year in line with Research Council indicative guidelines.

 There are no additional costs barring those relating to data collection, which are the students own responsibility, and which will vary hugely depending on the duration and nature of the research

-Our programmes undergo an annual review and major review (normally at 6 year intervals) to ensure an up-to-date curriculum supported by the latest online learning technology.
+Programme Review Our programmes undergo an annual review and major review (normally at 6 year intervals) to ensure an up-to-date curriculum supported by the latest online learning technology.
 For further information on when we may make changes to our programmes, please see the changes section of our Terms and Conditions.

-This online prospectus provides an overview of our programmes of study and the University.
+Important Notice This online prospectus provides an overview of our programmes of study and the University.
 We regularly update our online prospectus so that our published course information is accurate.
 Please check back to the online prospectus before making an application to us to access the most up to date information for your chosen course of study.